 If you want to change the impact your travels have on the environment, look at these things you can do yourself to reduce your carbon footprint.

-Recycle as much as you can when in resort
+Recycle as much as you can at the Alps ski resort

 Dispose of your rubbish correctly

-Walk or use public transport at your destination
+Wak or use public transport at ski slopes

 Offset your carbon footprint